Keto Almond Flour Crackers Recipe

 - French onion dip mix – There’s a whole lot of flavor in those little packets.
 Make the most of it.

-If you are following a Paleo or Whole 30 diet, you can still enjoy these crackers by substituting the butter for coconut oil or tallow.
+If you are following a Paleo or Whole 30 diet, you can still enjoy these crackers by substituting the butter for coconut oil or beef tallow.

 How to Make French Onion Keto Crackers Recipe